 {\bf $\S$ 2.} \textsc{\bf Using A Step-by-Step Paradigm} Imagine imposing paradigms to determine cardinality that go beyond or substitute for the demand that two sets with the same cardinality must have a bijection between them.
 In such cases, we use the term ``totality'' of the set in place of ``cardinality'' of the set.
-Just as for cardinality, a well-defined totality on the subsets of any set $X$ should: \begin{itemize} [itemsep=-2pt] \item be uniquely defined for each subset of $X$; \item equal the number of elements in the set for any finite set; \item be monotonic; i.e., have the following property: for all subsets $A, B \subseteq X$, if $A \subseteq B$, then the totality of $A$ is less than or equal to the totality of $B$. \end{itemize} One useful construction is to employ a step-by-step process to formulate the totality of an infinite set.\ Each step could expand the number of infinite set totalities defined at the immediately previous step, partitioning real-valued sets into more and more divisions of totality.\ Any of the steps could give a well-defined definition of infinite set totalities.
-In addition, when the steps could continue indefinitely, then an infinite real-valued set totality could be defined as a limit of the step totalities.\ Of course, any finite set totality remains unchanged from its cardinality.\ A simple two-step example follows.\ In this example and others like it, the totalities of infinite sets are labeled using an Omega notation with a subscript size $s$ (as $\Omega_{s}$); this notation distinguishes these new totalities from real-valued set cardinality labels $\aleph_0$ and $\aleph_1$.\ The two notations, using $\Omega$ and $\aleph$, generally need not be related, as their definitions of cardinality and totality fundamentally differ. \\
+Just as for cardinality, a well-defined totality on the subsets of any set $X$ should: \begin{itemize} [itemsep=-2pt] \item be uniquely defined for each subset of $X$; \item equal the number of elements in the set for any finite set; \item be monotonic; i.e., for all subsets $A, B \subseteq X$, if $A \subseteq B$, then the totality of $A$ is less than or equal to the totality of $B$. \end{itemize} In addition, when $X=\mathbb{R}$, we desire:\begin{itemize}[itemsep=-2pt] \item if $A$ and $B$ have the same totality, then they also have the same cardinality as determined by Cantor. \end{itemize} One useful construction is to employ a step-by-step process to formulate the totality of an infinite set.\ Each step could expand the number of infinite set totalities defined at the immediately previous step, partitioning real-valued sets into more and more divisions of totality.\ Any of the steps could give a well-defined definition of infinite set totalities.
+In addition, when the steps could continue indefinitely, then an infinite real-valued set totality could be defined as a limit of the step totalities.\ Of course, any finite set totality remains unchanged from its cardinality.\ A simple two-step example follows.\ In this construction and beyond, totalities of infinite sets are labeled using an Omega notation with a subscript size $s$ (as $\Omega_{s}$); this notation distinguishes totality labels from cardinality labels $\aleph_n$.\\